Brain-Development-and-Disorders-Lab/mars/README.md

 Collections are simply groups of Entities.
 Collections can be of one type of Entities, or a mixture of multiple types.

+## Features

+- Searchable database of all metadata.
+- Customizable assignment of metadata elements.
+- Extensible and configurable "Entity" concept.
+- Graph illustrations of relationships between and evolutions of Entities.
+- Data export for label creation.
+- Changelog system.

 ## Deployment

 The application has (⚠️ almost) been entirely containerized using Docker containers.
 To start a fresh instance of the application, use `docker compose`: